GluuFederation/docs-ce-prod/3.0.1/source/integration/testShib2.md

  - Click on 'Register'.
 Here we need to register our Gluu Server
  - Grab the SAML metadata of Gluu Server with: `https://[hostname_of_gluu_server]/idp/shibboleth`
  - Upload that XML file here in 'https://www.testshib.org/register.html' page
- - After successful registration, you will something like this:
+ - After successful registration, you will get something like this:

 ![Image](../img/integration/TestShib2_idp_registration.png)